To be able to stay in Japan you will need to obtain a visa. The most common visa types used by foreign students are listed below.

 Language school students may obtain a short-term student visa (for the purpose of learning Japanese language).
 If your country is part of the visa exemption agreement with Japan, students can come to Japan without a visa (for 90 days or 180 days).
 Those who wish to stay in Japan for a short period may apply for this visa or come without visa.
 Also, those students who could not file for a regular student visa by the deadline may apply for this visa (or come without visa) and stay in Japan until the next enrollment period.
 In such a case, students must leave Japan once because it is not permitted to extend a short-term visa.

 Countries where a visa is not required

-Japan has taken measures concerning the visa exemption with 61 countries and regions.
+Japan has taken measures concerning the visa exemption with numbers of countries and regions.
 Because of this, students from most countries are able to take our regular course without the need of a visa.
 However, those from countries not on the visa waver agreement need to obtain a short-term visa.
-To see whether or not your country is part of the visa waver agreement, please check the Japanese Ministry of Foreign Affairs' list of countries qualifying for visa exemption.
+To see whether or not your country is part of the visa waver agreement, please check the Japanese Ministry of Foreign Affairs’ list of countries qualifying for visa exemption.